In this blog post for Software Testing Tutorial, we will learn What product testing is, the Types of Product testing approaches, and some examples.

 Testing methodologies are categorized into two broad categories: black-box and white-box testing.
 The “Box” in these terms refers to knowledge about the internal function of the system under test and, therefore, does not specify whether testing is done with a particular tool or technique.
 In black-box testing, the tester has no knowledge about the internal functions of a system and tests based on requirements, specifications, or user stories.
 In white-box testing, the tester has some knowledge about the internal functions of a system and tests based on flowcharts, code walkthroughs, etc.

 To perform product testing, we have mainly followed two approaches; although they have the same methodologies, they still have many differences.
 Here are the two approaches for product testing:

 In-Home Usage Test (IHUT)

-In-Home Usage Test is a testing model where the customer uses the product at their home for a few days or weeks and gives his/her feedback about the software.
-It has various advantages including:
+In-Home Usage Test is a testing model where the customer uses the product at home for a few days or weeks and gives his/her feedback about the software.
+It has various advantages, including:

 Customers can understand how he or she works with software and can provide useful feedback on it.
 Customers can identify problems in any condition rather than lab testing.
-Customers can use it as they want, which is not possible in lab testing.
+Customers can use it as they want, which is impossible in lab testing.

 Customers can give good feedback because they are more involved with products at their homes rather than giving feedback in the office or another place.
 This testing model is mostly used for hardware (laptop or any other electronic) and software products.